Tips and Tools for Effective Workplace Communication

 The primary goal of any communication medium is to maximize connectivity.
 Many companies utilise diverse and distinctive tools for communication and collaboration.
 We’ve listed five standard tools used for workplace communication:

-- Email is here to stay.
+1. Email is here to stay

 Probably the most common form of workplace communication is via email.
 Well suited for both internal and external communication, several companies have tried to replace email with chat.
-Employee intranet apps and chatbots have helped foster communication in sectors like customer service and sales, however other sectors like press and business relations continue to be handled best via email and scheduled meetings.
+Employee intranet apps and chatbots have helped foster communication in sectors like customer service and sales, however, other sectors like press and business relations continue to be handled best via email and scheduled meetings.

 If your company requires an upgrade and centralization of email conversations for business, switching to an email provider with customer relationship management (CRM) features can help boost the performance of your email outreach.

-Many companies and individuals are riding the wave on the mindset of agile work.
+Many companies and individuals are riding the wave of the mindset of agile work.
 Project management has crossed from corporate to consumer use with plenty of software to choose from with unique features for every need.

 The use of project management tools is multifaceted.
 Most software is great for team collaboration (like Zenkit ;)) as well as a suitable tool helping keep University students organized and productive.
 If your team or company requires shared dashboards to keep tasks updated and team members informed of project progress, safe to say we recommend considering using a project management tool.

-- Integrating chat into the workflow.
+3. Integrating chat into the workflow

 Corporate chat apps provide unique features best suited for the workplace environment.
 These tools are preferred by many to keep personal and professional communication separate.
 Company chat tools are common within international companies with dispersed teams and hubs.
 Nonetheless, chat apps are continuing to become more of a mainstream method of communication within any size or type of company.

 While some chat apps focus on communicating via channels and integrating a centralized location for workplace communication and data storage, others specialize in combining chat with task management (like Zenchat ;)).
-If your email inbox quickly gets overrun with chat-like conversation, we think it’s time to acknowledge the need for a company chat tool.
+If your email inbox quickly gets overrun with a chat-like conversation, we think it’s time to acknowledge the need for a company chat tool.

-- Meetings get a makeover.
+4. Meetings get a makeover

 Although many employees like to complain about sitting in meetings that could have easily been emails, meetings are an indispensable part of work life.
 Tools have no control over how meetings are run, but they certainly can provide opportunities and features that assist team collaboration and communication.

 The pandemic has forced the world to go digital.
 And with this need, virtual meeting tools have quickly become part of the most used software for business and leisure.
-Due to the increasing demand of virtual meeting tools, developers have been working at full speed to meet demands for features that allow teams and individuals to replicate in-person meetings as best as possible.
+Due to the increasing demand for virtual meeting tools, developers have been working at full speed to meet demands for features that allow teams and individuals to replicate in-person meetings as best as possible.

-- Storing everything in the Cloud.
+5. Storing everything in the Cloud

-Classic search engines may have us believe that data is pulled from space, however all our data is actually stored in the Cloud.
+Classic search engines may have us believe that data is pulled from space, however, all our data is actually stored in the Cloud.
 We produce and store significant amounts of data.
-In fact, we collectively produce shy 2.5 quintillion bytes of data every day!
+In fact, we collectively produce shy of 2.5 quintillion bytes of data every day!
 On a normal day, 306.4 billion emails and 500 million Tweets are sent.
 (Techjury)

-Companies with huge data centers ranging from sizes of football fields to small towns provide users the ability to store, access and distribute data via the Internet.
+Companies with huge data centers ranging from sizes of football fields to small towns provide users with the ability to store, access and distribute data via the Internet.
 Upgrading to the Cloud is one of the most beneficial, if not essential, procedures companies should do and invest in.

 Either way, we hope you are staying safe and able to continue life with the help of digital tools.
 Whether you use project management or team chat tools for professional or personal use, we’d love to know which are your favorite and why.